corbinq/apex/README.md

 # <img src="/doc/logo.svg" width="240" height="108"/>

-YAX is a comprehensive software toolkit for analysis of molecular quantitative trait loci (xQTLs) including eQTLs (mRNA expression) and  mQTL (methylation).
-To install YAX from source or download precompiled binaries, [**see installation guide below**](#installation).
+YAX is a comprehensive software toolkit for analysis of molecular quantitative trait loci (xQTLs), such as mRNA expression or methylation levels.
+It performs cis and trans analysis, single- and multiple-variant analysis, and single-study and meta-analysis.

 We have conducted extensive benchmarking and simulation experiments to ensure that YAX is accurate, efficient, scalable for both small and large sample sizes.
-For more information, [**see benchmarking page.**](/doc/benchmarking/)
+For more information, [**see benchmarking.**](/doc/benchmarking/)

-Key features of this software include
+To install YAX from source or download precompiled binaries, [**see installation guide below**](#installation).
+Notable features include

 **Fast, scalable linear mixed model for xQTL mapping**
  - Highly optimized linear mixed model (LMM) framework to account for cryptic or familial relatedness in cis and trans xQTL analysis.